Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

 At this rate, we'll be SOLD OUT in [estimated days].

-Don't let this be you on November 30th: "I wish I had registered..." 😢
+Don't let this be you on December 20th: "I wish I had registered..." 😢

 Register TODAY: [link]